Just S$5 a month can help transform the lives of communities suffering the effects of conflict and natural disasters

 The Battle of Badr: A pivotal moment in Islamic history

-Hailed as one of the most pivotal moments in the course of Islamic history, the events of the Battle of Badr are remembered each Ramadan on its anniversary, and throughout the Islamic year.
+Badr, a city that lies between Mecca and Medina in present day Saudi Arabia, was the site of one of the most pivotal moments in the course of Islamic history.
+The events of the Battle of Badr are remembered each Ramadan.

 When was the Battle of Badr?

-The battle was fought on Tuesday, 13th March 624 CE, on the 17th Ramadan 2 AH (after Hijrah) in the Islamic calendar.
+The Battle of Badr was one of the first large-scale battles between the Muslims and the Quraysh tribe.
+It was fought on Tuesday, 13 March 624 CE, on the 17 day of Ramadan Ramadan 2 AH (after Hijrah) in the Islamic calendar.

 The anniversary of the date appears to shift forward approximately 11 days in the Gregorian calendar each year, as the Islamic calendar operates on the lunar cycle.

-The battle is described as one of the greatest and most decisive military victories in Islamic history, and even in world events.
+The battle is described as one of the greatest and most decisive military victories in Islamic history.
 It took place in the month of Ramadan, but its significance also lies in the miracle that Muslims believe to have taken place during the battle.

-The Muslims were greatly outnumbered by the Quraysh tribe, whose army on this occasion consisted of approximately 1,000 men, including 100 horses.
-The Muslims had gathered an army of only a meek 300 men and only two horses in comparison.
+The Muslims were greatly outnumbered by the Quraysh tribe, who brought some 1,000 men and 100 horses to the battle.
+The Muslims, in comparison, had gathered only 300 men and 2 horses.
 It appeared to all that the Muslims would be swiftly overcome by the immense Quraysh army.

-Eventually, the respective camps rallied their armies and faced each-other on the battlefield, with a seemingly obvious victory ready in wait for the Quraysh.
+Eventually, the respective camps rallied their armies and faced each other on the battlefield, with a seemingly obvious victory awaiting the Quraysh.
+However, the Muslims emerged victorious.

-Muslims believe that they were aided by Allah by ordering the Malaika (the angels) to help the Muslims overcome the Quraysh, as their victory was otherwise an impossibility.
+Muslims believe that they were aided by Allah ordering the Malaika (the angels) to help them overcome the Quraysh, as victory was otherwise an impossibility.

-The Battle of Badr is mentioned in the following Quranic verses:
+The Battle of Badr is referenced in the following Quranic verses:

 Allah helped you at Badr when you were very weak.
 Be mindful of Allah, so that you may be grateful.
 Remember when you said to the believers, ‘Will you be satisfied if your Lord reinforces you by sending down three thousand angels?’